lokidokicoki/dnd-lite/rules.md

 | ------- | ------- | ------- |
 | 4       | 3       | 2       |

 #### Monk

 You have eschewed weapons and gaudy material things.
 You can ninja the fuck out of things.

 Through lots of training; you know the sort, waxing cars, carrying red hot pots, etc, your body is now a registered medium weapon.
 This means you can't wield weapons of any sort, but boy, do you pack a punch!

+__Kickers__

+Use these instead of Priest kickers

+- You can wear light armor without penalty.
+- You cannot wield any weapons

 __Stat boosts__

+Use these instead of Priest boosts

 - WIS +1
 - STR +1